StreamAMG/playback-sdk-ios/README.md

 ## Bitmovin analytics

-Currently SDK support tracking analytics on Bitmovin service.
+Currently SDK supports tracking analytics on Bitmovin service.
 In case you have a logged-in user and want to track Bitmovin analytics for the current session, you need to pass the user's ID in the `analyticsViewerId` parameter.

 Example: